 What is the scientific method?

-If there’s not a physical component to the phenomena, a way has to be found.
+If there’s not a physical component to the phenomena, a way has to be found to make it observable.

-If it’s not a material object or phenomena being studied then ways to make it material, so it can be studied, have to be found.
+If it’s not a material object or phenomena being studied, then ways to make it material, so people can study it has to be found.

 Scientists who do this look to the effects of the unobservable phenomena.